11 Habits of Confident People

 8. Take Responsibility

-9. Don’t Take to Heart Others’ Opinions
+9. Don’t Take Others’ Opinions to Heart

 10. Dedicate Your Energy to Things That Matter Most

-11. Conscious Body Language
+11. Be Conscious of Your Body Language

-Here to Help
+Small Business BC is Here to Help